hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_a_digital_rendering_of_a_quant_c268f290-a109-4d1b-ba4e-b27ccc52a525-0_0.content.md

 ## Resources

 We've compiled a list of resources for individuals who want to learn more about quantum computing.
-From online courses to research papers, these resources provide a comprehensive introduction to this exciting field.
+From online courses to research papers, these resources provide a Com<wbr>pre<wbr>hen<wbr>sive introduction to this exciting field.

 ## Contact Us